Rishabh9818/CPNS-Labs/en/lab2/lab2.md

     systemctl restart networking.service

 We have now prepared everything necessary to install and configure the [DHCP](https://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol) server, which will assign IP network addresses automatically to all computers in the `Internal network`.
 The specification of the protocol can be found in [RFC2131](https://www.rfc-editor.org/rfc/rfc2131).
+With the package manager we can search by the names of packages that can be installed with the command `apt search NAME`.
 For example, let's install the DHCP server implementation `isc-dhcp-server`.

     apt update
     apt install isc-dhcp-server